Skip to main content

 Engineering @ Tesla

-This guide explains how I managed to set up my existing Gmail inbox to be able to send and receive emails without a monthly cost.
+This guide explains how I managed to set up a custom domain with my existing Gmail inbox, all without a monthly cost.
 The only cost is a domain if you don't already have one.

 The goals:

-• Send and receive emails with the custom domain.
+• send and receive emails with the custom domain,

 Things you need